 - 3. Transport the deceased to the UK

-The deceased is usually transported by air, although it is also possible in some instances for the body to travel by road or sea.
-It is sometimes possible for the family to fly on the same airline as the deceased if this is the family’s wish.
+When arranging repatriation of mortal remains, the deceased is usually transported by air – although it is also possible in some instances for the body to travel by road or sea.
+It is sometimes possible for the family to fly on the same flight as the deceased if this is their wish.

 - 4. Arrange transport from the airport

-As the deceased lands back into the UK, we will make arrangements to collect your loved one from the airport.
-We often do this by using a private ambulance, or in some instances, a hearse.
+Before the deceased lands back into the UK, you will need to make arrangements to collect your loved one from the airport.
+Dignity can help by providing private ambulance, or in some instances, a hearse.

-Once we are aware of the arrival of the deceased by air for collection, we will obtain the Air Waybill number.
-This is a number given to all air cargo items and is the only accepted means of identification recognised by airlines.
-We will pay Customs Clearance and Airline Handling Charges on your behalf.
+You will be given an Air Waybill number; this is a number given to all air cargo items and is the only accepted means of identification recognised by airlines.
+Your appointed funeral director will then be able to bring your loved one into their care.
+They should also pay Customs Clearance and Airline Handling Charges on your behalf.

-Upon receipt of the deceased and accompanying documents, we will check to see if the documents are translated into English.
-If they are not, we will organise for them to be translated.
-We will then supply all relevant documentation to the local coroner.
+Upon receipt of your loved one and accompanying documents, they will check to see if the documents are translated into English.
+If they are not, your funeral director will organise for them to be translated and arrange for all relevant documentation to be given to the local coroner.

 - 5. A coroner will decide if an inquest or post-mortem is needed

-Once the body has been repatriated to the UK, the coroner will review the documents supplied and decide if an inquest is needed.
+Once repatriation has taken place and the body of the deceased is back in the UK, the coroner (or Procurator Fiscal in Scotland) will review the documents supplied and decide if an inquest is needed.
 If an inquest is to take place, this will be arranged before the body can be released for cremation or burial.

 If an inquest isn’t needed, the next step is to obtain a Certificate of No Liability from the Registrar of the sub-district where the funeral will take place.
-Your chosen Funeral Director should be able to attend the registry and arrange this certificate on your behalf.
+Your chosen funeral director should be able to attend the registry office and arrange this certificate on your behalf.

 - 6. Arrange the funeral in the UK